nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

-You may be interested to discover that option `-pS` option which arrived with Exiv2 v0.25 was joined in Exiv2 v0.26 by `-pR`.
+You may be interested to discover that option `-pS` which arrived with Exiv2 v0.25 was joined in Exiv2 v0.26 by `-pR`.
 This is a "recursive" version of -pS.
-Internally, it dumps the structure not only of the file, but also every subfiles (mostly tiff IFDs).
-The is discussed in detail here: [8.5 readIFD and readTiff](#8-5).
+It dumps the structure not only of the file, but also every subfiles (mostly tiff IFDs).
+The is discussed in detail here: [8.5 Navigating the file with readIFD() and readTiff()](#8-5).

 [TOC](#TOC)